 Due to the high complexity of the processes and legal texts, the high costs and the high entrepreneurial risk, the tax area is ideally suited for the use of AI.
-In the competence center "Tax Technology" of the IWi at the DFKI, the influences that digitization and artificial intelligence will have on tax consulting in the future are investigated together with partners with practical experience.
+Together with practice partners, the competence centre „Tax Technology“ of IWi, DFKI, investigates on the influence of digitalization and Artificial Intelligence on future tax consultancy.

 You can find information about the Chair of Business Administration, in particular Business Informatics, by Prof. Dr. Peter Loos, on the website of Saarland University

 Phone: +49 681 85775 3106

 Fax: +49 681 85775 3696